 If you’re having trouble with your Minecraft installation, you can also download and install a fresh version of the game.

 Antivirus and anti-malware software monitors your system and prevents malicious programs from damaging your device without you even noticing.
-But the problem with security apps that work in the background is exactly this — they may be interfering with some programs and you wouldn’t even know anything about it.
+But the problem with security apps that work in the background is exactly this — they may be interfering with some programs or blocking access to Minecraft server’s dedicated IP without you even knowing about it.

 That’s why if you keep getting Minecraft server connection issues, it’s worth trying to pause your antivirus and see if it helps.
 As a safety precaution, your antivirus may be blocking Minecraft’s internet access.